Rural Homes

 Causes Specific to Rural Properties

-Properties lacking these protections or where they have deteriorated require restoration of these defences before considering internal treatments.
+Properties lacking these protections or where they have deteriorated need restoration of these defences before any internal treatments are considered.

 Ground Conditions and Drainage